JordiTorresUdacity/deep-reinforcement-learning/README.md

 The _Deep-Q-Network_ procedure `dqn` performs  a double loop.
 External loop is executed till the number of episodes reached the maximal number or the completion criteria is executed `np.mean(scores_window) >=13`, where `scores_window` is the array of the type `deque` realizing  the shifting window of length `<= 100`.
 The elements `scores_window[i]` and `epsilon_list[i]` contains the `score` and `epsilon` respectively, achieved by the algorithm on the episode `i`.

 ## Output of training
-This is the output of one of our training sessions that indicates for a given DQN architecture the number of episodes required to
+This is the output of one of our training sessions that indicates, for a given DQN architecture (printed), the number of episodes required to train the model:
 ```
 DQN architecture of the Agent:
 QNetwork(